Jeff Bezos buys D.C. mansion but likely won’t be moving away

 Bezos lives in a waterfront estate in Medina with his novelist wife, MacKenzie, and their four children, and has been at the 5-acre property since at least the late ‘90s.
 The Eastside enclave is home to the ritziest real estate in the area, with fellow billionaire Bill Gates and several other local luminaries residing in Medina, as well.

 Bezos doesn’t disclose his address but the house he is widely reportedly to reside in is worth $69.9 million after recent substantial expansions and renovations, according to county records.
 That’s still behind Gates’ Medina home, which is worth $125 million.
+Paul Allen has a mass of properties worth north of $100 million on Mercer Island.

 Forbes reported Bezos also has property in Beverly Hills, Manhattan and Texas.
 The magazine pegged Bezos’ net worth last year at $67 billion, making him the second richest person in the country, behind Gates.